ehanahamed/quizfreely/README.md

 TODO NOW:

+- make dashboard's delete button also delete from explore table
 - clean up code
+  - make sure eventListners are not created multiple times
   - decide order of script tags
 - homepage/index.html
   - add "its effective" section explaining how quizfreelys thingies are "backed by science"